isabella232/drupalsite-operator/docs/README.md

 Drupal distributions are defined for each website by injecting extra composer dependencies (Drupal modules) on top of a standard [CERN Drupal distribution](https://gitlab.cern.ch/drupal/paas/cern-drupal-distribution), using the [composer merge plugin](https://github.com/wikimedia/composer-merge-plugin) (replacing existing modules is disabled).
-The extra configuration is picked from a gitlab repo provided by the user: `DrupalSite.extraConfigsRepo`.
+The extra configuration is picked from a gitlab repo provided by the user: `DrupalSite.configuration.extraConfigsRepo`.
 A source-to-image build then creates the final "sitebuilder" image.

 DrupalSites have an associated environment, a concept similar to git branches.